 Are ground source heat pump systems suitable for well-insulated buildings?

 Yes.
 All new buildings are designed to meet Building Regulations and should be able to benefit from a ground source heat pump.
 Building Regulations have been designed to conserve fuel, reduce heat losses and ensure greater energy efficiency, in order to ensure that all modern properties need less heating.
 For a well-insulated building the size of heat pump will be smaller, it will need smaller ground loops and will therefore be less expensive.

 Yes.
 There is now a strong move towards sustainable technologies that save on carbon emissions.
 40% of UK CO2 emissions are derived from the heating and cooling of buildings.
 Using sustainable sources of energy to heat buildings reduces carbon emissions, particularly when compared to burning fossil fuels.
 The arguments are even stronger where a building needs cooling in summer as well as heating in winter.
 Ground source heating and cooling provides sustainable energy by recycling heat between seasons.

 Ground source heat pumps use electricity which may be generated by carbon free resources like PV or hydro electric.
 Electricity usually comes from the Grid where a proportion is generated from power stations that burn fossil fuels.
 However, an efficient GSHP installation uses only a small amount of electricity to transfer a large amount of heat from the ground so running a GSHP releases less carbon than burning fuel directly.
-BEIS has plans to de-carbonise the Grid: as this happens the carbon released by electricity generation is due to fall by half over half the average life of a GSHP installation.
+BEIS has plans to de-carbonise the Grid: the carbon released by electricity generation has already fallen by half since 2014 and BEIS predicts a steady decline over the years to 2035.